tripodsan/antlr4_js_calculator/tutorial.md

 ## Create a tree listener that evaluates the expression

-All we now need is to travers the parse tree and calculate the result.
+All we now need is to traverse the parse tree and calculate the result.
 For that we can create a `ParseTreeListener`.
 Antlr4 generates one for us, based on our grammar.
-If you look at the generated `MathListener` you see that for each grammar rule, there is a enter and exit method.
+If you look at the generated `src/parser/MathListener.js` you see that for each grammar rule, there is an enter and exit method generated.

 The `ParseTreeWalker` will traverse the tree and invoke the listener for every node it encounters.
 Since the grammar follows the mathematical evaluation rules, we can calculate the result during the tree walk.

 But since the `MathListener` is generated, we don't want to add our code there, but rather extend from it.

-create a new class for it:
+create a new class for our listener:

 ```bash
 $ touch src/EvaluatorListener.js